 The handling is stable

 The utility scooter tracks far more safely and reliably than typical scooters.
-Typical scooters have very "twitchy" handling, so much so that many people find it difficult or impossible to even raise one hand from the handlebars to make a turn signal.
-If you're more confident and skilled on two wheels, you might be ok with that twitchiness, but for most people, it makes riding less comfortable and less safe, and it deters many people who might otherwise want to ride.
+Typical scooters have very "twitchy" handling, so much so that many people find it difficult or impossible to even raise one hand from the handlebars to make a turn signal without wobbling alarmingly, or worse.
+If you're more confident and skilled on two wheels, you might be ok with that twitchy, persnickety ride quality, but for most people, it makes riding less comfortable, less safe, and more stressful, and it deters many people who might otherwise want to ride.

 Scootility's utility scooter has much more stable handling, thanks to several aspects of the design, including geometric factors such as the wheelbase, which is longer than a typical scooter, the location of the centre of mass which is set low and more rearward, the carefully tuned "mechanical trail", and the larger wheels and fatter tires.